-As expressed in the WFD's position paper on Deaf Communities as part of linguistic or disability identity, intersectionality as a language minority and a disability community lays within the Deaf Community.
+As expressed in the WFD position paper on Deaf Communities as part of linguistic or disability identity, intersectionality as a language minority and a disability community lays within the Deaf Community.
 Deaf Community belongs both to the group of persons with disabilities and the group of linguistic and cultural minority.
 The diversity goes through their own deaf culture and language, namely sign language.
 The rights of deaf people around the world are largely assured through disability policies, legislation and international instruments, as well as legislation and cultural instruments recognising their linguistic and cultural status.

-From a disability approach, the UN Convention on the Rights of Persons with Disabilities is the cornerstone of the rights of the deaf.
+From a disability approach, the UN Convention on the Rights of Persons with Disabilities is the cornerstone of the human rights of the deaf.
 The article 2 provides the definition of language by including sign languages while article 9 states that State Parties must ensure the provision of professional sign languages interpreters to safeguard the accessibility of deaf people in society.
 Article 21 recognises the rights of deaf people the right freedom of expression and opinion and access to information in sign language.
+In addition, State Parties must take appropriate measures to recognise and promote sign language.
 The importance of providing bilingual education resides in article 24.
 Ultimately, the article 30 safeguards the rights for sign language and deaf culture to be recognized by State Parties.